 Author has written 9 stories for Twilight, and Buffy: The Vampire Slayer.

 Hi.
 My real name is Debbie, or Deb, don't care which.
 Once upon a time, I had a website with my Buffy & Angel/Vincent & Catherine (Beauty & the Beast) fanfic on it, but it was on Geocities, which, as you may know, Yahoo closed down in October 2009 without warning (that I ever saw, anyway).
-I haven't decided if I'm going to open a new website.
-I'm a huge Twilight fan, and that saga is the first story to capture my heart since Buffy and Angel went off the air.
-I'm finding it quite different writing fanfic based on books rather than on television shows - at least the way I write - so please bear with me as I work my way through the difficulties.
+I'm a Twilight fan, and that saga is the first story to capture my heart since Buffy and Angel went off the air.
+As you can see here, I tried my hand at writing Twific, but found it really difficult, and I'm not happy with the results.
+I'll probably take them all down someday, just to warn you.

 (Added 12/31/11): If you go through my Favorites lists you'll notice that they're no longer all Twilight stories and authors.
-I've recently become interested in Harry Potter fanfic - specifically, HP slash and, more specifically, Harry/Draco slash, although Harry/Ron runs a close second.
+I've recently become interested in Harry Potter fanfic - specifically, HP slash and, more specifically, Harry/Snape slash, although Harry/Draco runs a close second.
 Yeah, I'm a little surprised too.
 Anyway, just a general warning for you all.

 AARGGHH!: Suddenly I am seeing this mistake everywhere!
 The correct phrase is "another THINK coming," not "another THING coming."
 For example: "If you think I'm going to kiss you, Jacob Black, you have another think coming."
 "Think" in the last half of the sentence refers back to the first time it's used, whereas "thing" makes no sense whatsoever.
 Think about it, folks. ;)